panalexeu/horchunk/README.md

 Using binary search-based tuning, the threshold value of the cosine similarity can be adjusted based on the data
 to be split.
 In addition, since the static window size of $m$ sentences is set during the formation of
-dictionary $\mathbf{D}$, the tuning process finds the minimum threshold value for forming semantically complete
+dictionary $D$, the tuning process finds the minimum threshold value for forming semantically complete
 documents of $m$ sentences or more.

 For more details, check the [research paper](https://journals.uran.ua/eejet/article/view/326177/317250).